lpozo/richpyls/README.md

    # Using uv (recommended)
    uv sync

-   # Or using pip
+   # Or using pip (install click manually)
-   pip install -r requirements.txt
+   pip install click
    ```

 ## Usage